 Items icon.
 Displays the Items Table in the roadmap viewing area (see 3 below).

 The table provides a tabular view of the items in the roadmap.
 Because you started from scratch, your roadmap has no data, and so the Items Table is empty except for the header row.
-Note that the Items Table has three default fields: Items, Description, and Date.
-All Roadmunk roadmaps must have these three fields, even if they have no values.
+Note that the Items Table has two default fields: Items and Date.
+All Roadmunk roadmaps must have these two fields, even if they have no values.

 Milestones icon.
 Displays the Milestones Table, where you can add and view milestones.